-There’s no denying that Pinot Gris/ Pinot Grigio has quickly evolved to become a popular white wine of choice over the last few years.
+There’s no denying that Pinot Gris/Pinot Grigio has quickly evolved to become a popular white wine of choice over the last few years.
 It’s now one of the fastest growing white wines, behind Sauvignon Blanc.

-However, when faced with the choice on a wine list, the question is often asked “What makes Pinot Gris different from Pinot Grigio?” or “Why don’t they taste the same?”
+When faced with the choice on a wine list, the question is often asked “What makes Pinot Gris different from Pinot Grigio?” or “Why don’t they taste the same?”
 Well, it is not because they are made from different grapes.
 In fact, they are crafted from the same grape variety.
 There is no genetic or DNA disparity whatsoever.

-The Pinot Gris grape is a close relative of Pinot Noir and has greyish-blue-light purple coloured grapes.
+The Pinot Gris grape is a close relative of Pinot Noir and has greyish-blue, light-purple coloured grapes.
 Despite its appearance, it is officially a white grape.
-It’s grey tinge explains its name; gris means grey in French, and it has its origins in France.
+Its grey tinge explains its name; gris means grey in French, and it has its origins in France.

 It is known as Pinot Gris in France and is most commonly cultivated in the Alsace region.
-This style of wine leans towards being a rich, full-bodied expression because it is made from riper grapes, and its mouthfeel can be oily or viscous thanks to the extra sweetness and occasional use of barrel fermentation.
+This style of wine leans towards being a rich, full-bodied expression because it is made from riper grapes.
+Its mouthfeel can be oily or viscous thanks to the extra sweetness and occasional use of barrel fermentation.
 Pinot Gris wines are fabulous paired with food, teaming well with roast meats, pâtés and even creamy pastas.
 Examples with a good spice kick marry well with spicy Southeast Asian dishes.

 Across the border, in Italy, the same grape variety is known as Pinot Grigio, where it’s generally harvested earlier than its French sibling.
 The resulting wine is subsequently much lighter bodied, lower in alcohol, drier and crisper with uncomplicated, lean flavours.
 Pinot Grigio suits salads, antipasti, seafood, cold meats, crudités – foods that possess less complicated flavours.
 It could be described as ‘easy drinking’.